-CiscoTSP supports auto update functionality, so the latest plugin can be downloaded and installed on the client machine.
-When the Cisco Unified CallManager is upgraded to a higher version, and CiscoTSP auto update functionality is enabled, the latest compatible CiscoTSP is available, which is compatible with the upgraded CallManager.
-This ensures that the applications work as expected with the new release of Cisco Unified CallManager (provided the new call manager interface is backward compatible with the TAPI interface).
-The CiscoTSP that is installed locally on the client server allows the application to set the auto update options as part of the CiscoTSP configuration.
-You can opt for updating the CiscoTSP in the following different ways.
+Cisco TSP supports auto update functionality, so you can download the latest plug-in and install it on the client machine.
+When the Cisco Unified Communications Manager is upgraded to a higher version, and Cisco TSP auto update functionality is enabled, the latest compatible Cisco TSP is available, which is compatible with the upgraded Communications Manager.
+This ensures that the applications work as expected with the new release (provided the new call manager interface is backward compatible with the TAPI interface).
+The Cisco TSP that is installed locally on the client server allows the application to set the auto update options as part of the Cisco TSP configuration.
+You can opt for updating the Cisco TSP in the following different ways.

-- Update CiscoTSP whenever a different (has to be higher version that existing) version is available on the Cisco Unified CallManager server. - Update CiscoTSP whenever a QBE protocol version mismatch occurs between the existing CiscoTSP and the Cisco Unified CallManager version. - Do not update CiscoTSP by using the auto update functionality.
+- Update Cisco TSP whenever a different (has to be higher version than existing) version is available on the Cisco Unified Communications Manager server. - Update Cisco TSP whenever a QBE protocol version mismatch occurs between the existing Cisco TSP and the Cisco Unified Communications Manager version. - Do not update Cisco TSP by using the auto update functionality.